Knowledge Hub

 Innovation has become a matter of survival for companies that must constantly respond to the needs of an extremely volatile market.

-There are many ways to initiate an innovation approach, but relying on an innovation management platform is a must-have to ensure its success.
-Whether the goal is to manage innovation initiatives, structure community dynamics, or turn ideas into actionable projects, the platform must integrate with your strategic priorities and provide an intuitive, service-oriented experience.
+There are many ways to initiate an innovation journey, but leveraging an innovation management platform has become a must-have to ensure its success.
+Whether it is used to steer initiatives, structure community dynamics, or turn ideas into actionable outcomes, such a platform must align with your strategic priorities and deliver an intuitive, service-oriented user experience.

-Between standard features, essential prerequisites, differentiating capabilities, and strategic levers, we have filtered the landscape to help you compare solutions and make your innovation program a success.
-We identified 10 evaluation criteria to help organizations assess which platform best aligns with their ambitions.
+Between standard features, essential requirements, differentiating capabilities, and real performance drivers, we have done the groundwork to help you compare solutions effectively and set your innovation strategy up for success.
+We have identified 10 key evaluation criteria designed to match your ambitions and guide you toward the solution best suited to your needs.

-Many features that are sometimes presented as differentiators are actually basic requirements today: ease of use, integration with existing tools, workflow automation, collaboration features, operational reporting, data security, restricted access spaces, and centralized data management are now considered essential components of any solution.
+Innovation management software is far more than just an idea box.
+Many features often highlighted as differentiators are, in reality, baseline expectations: ease of use, integration with existing tools, standard automation, collaboration capabilities, operational reporting, data security, restricted access spaces, and centralized data management are now considered essential components of any offering.

-To objectively evaluate the maturity, performance, and strategic relevance of each solution, we defined 10 evaluation criteria, based on the belief that a successful innovation program is a balanced combination of:
+To objectively assess the maturity, performance, and strategic relevance of each solution, we have defined 10 evaluation criteria based on a core belief: a successful innovation program relies on a balanced combination of three key dimensions:

-The platform’s ability to cover the entire innovation cycle: ideation, portfolio management, open innovation, strategic governance, AI modules, and scalability.
+The platform’s ability to cover the entire innovation lifecycle: ideation, portfolio management, open innovation, strategic steering, AI module integration, and scalability.

 2. Community engagement

-Ability to mobilize employees, partners, and external communities through strong user experience, gamification, participative dynamics, and activation rates.
+The ability to mobilize employees, partners, and external communities: user experience, gamification, participatory dynamics, and activation rates.

 3. Level of customization